ExtrieveTechnologies/SplicerAi_Android/README.md

   <artifactId>SplicerAIv2</artifactId>
   <version>SDK-VERSION</version>
 </dependency>
-SDK-VERSION - Need to replace with the correct v2 series.
+//SDK-VERSION - Need to replace with the correct v2 series.
 ```

 Or can even integrate with the **.aar** library file and manually add the file dependency to the project/app.